This article is part of the Learning path: Get started with Watson Machine Learning Accelerator series.

 EDT enables multiple data scientists to share GPUs in a dynamic fashion, increasing productivity while also increasing overall GPU utilization.

-In this article, we use a Jupyter Notebook to walk through the process of taking a PyTorch model from the community and making the required code changes to distribute the training using Elastic Distributed Training.
-The article and notebook cover:
+In this example, we use a Watson Machine Learning Accelerator 1.2.3 Jupyter Notebook or Watson Machine Learning Accelerator 1.2.2 Jupyter Notebook to walk through the process of taking a PyTorch model from the community and making the required code changes to distribute the training using Elastic Distributed Training.
+This example and notebook cover:

 - Training the PyTorch Model with Elastic Distributed Training